emmettneyman/course-website-16sp/index.md

     own late policy, which will be announced with its release.

-Collaboration policy for written homeworks:
+Collaboration policy for written homeworks

 : You are allowed to discuss solutions to problems in groups of three,
     *documenting* who you discussed with at the top of your assignment.
 You are